ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

 ## File `csv` format for a list of points

 The list of points is a comma-separated value file which must contain at least the fields `x,y`.
-All other columns will be loaded into a dataframe and can be used for further analysis (but won't be used by TopoPyScale).
+All other columns will be loaded into a dataframe and can be used for further analysis (but won't be required by TopoPyScale).

 An example of a list of points:
 ```csv